Understanding the guidelines of the balance transfer process

 Should I cancel my old credit card?

-If it has an annual fee and you’re not intending to use the card, it is a good idea to close the card.
-If there still a balance on your old credit card pay it off as soon as possible and cancel the card to eliminate the chances of any other fees or charges.
-If you want to keep the card as a backup for purchases, make sure it has a low purchase rate and you can repay it in full each month to avoid building up debt again.
+An annual fee and no intention to use the card indicate that it may be a good time to close it.
+Any open balances on your old credit cards should be paid off as soon as possible and they should be cancelled to eliminate the chances of any other fees or charges.
+In the event that you keep the card as a backup for purchases, make sure it has a low purchase rate and you can repay it in full each month to avoid building up debt again.

 However, it is good for your credit score to have a long relationship with a card.
 Only keep the card open if there’s no annual fee and you aren’t tempted to use it.